qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_appearance.rst

 Includes
 --------

 Includes are used to reuse the result of another key and merge it with the local data.
-Includes may also used standalone without the ``style`` key but this is merly the same like an alias.
+Includes may also used standalone without the ``style`` key but this is merely the same like an alias.
 An alias is the faster and better choice in this case.

 The results of the include block are merged with lower priority than the local data so it just gets added to the map.
 To remove a key from the included map just define the key locally as well (using the ``style`` method) and set it to ``undefined``.